ReconVillage/2017.reconvillage.org/docs/_pages/defcon25reconvillageschedule.md

 We have now finalized the time slots with our speakers and here is the compiled list of talks/workshops with respective time slots and speaker details.
 Hell Yeah. :D

-Registration/Info desk will open 1 hour before the village starts.
+Registration/Info desk will open one hour before the village starts.
 Our village runs for following timings:

 - 28th July: 1400 - 1835 (Teardown by 1900)
 - 29th July: 1000 - 1800 (Teardown by 1830)